frasertajima/fortran/CIFAR-10 cuDNN/readme.md

 cuDNN functions that were attempted

 Update:
-Use the 2 line version 27 workflow to go from zero to training.
+Use the 2 line version 28 workflow to go from zero to training.
+Now optimised for 2x PyTorch speed and modular design.